-Course and Skills Prerequisite: An academic requirement, which must be fulfilled, and verified, prior to registration.
+Course and Skills Prerequisite: An academic requirement which must be fulfilled and verified prior to registration in a specific course for which that prerequisite is prescribed.

 Course Number: The number immediately following a course title.
-For example English 101, Math 0095.
+For example: ENGL 101, MATH 095.

-Credit by Examination: College credit may be earned by successfully completing a departmental examination which allows students to challenge certain course offerings, based on prior knowledge of the subject matter.
+Credit by Examination: College credit may be earned by successfully completing a departmental examination that allows students to demonstrate competence based on prior knowledge of the subject matter.

-Credit/No Credit Grading: Students taking courses in which credit/no credit grading is allowed will earn "CR" (credit) which is equal to no less than a "C" grade, or "NCR" (no credit) which is equal to a "D" or "F" grade.
-Grades of "CR or "NCR" will not be computed into a student's GPA.
+Credit/No Credit Grading: Students taking courses in which credit/no credit grading is allowed will earn "CR" (credit), which is equal to no less than a "C" grade, or "NC" (no credit) which is equal to a "D" or "F" grade.
+Grades of "CR or "NC" will not be computed into a student's GPA.

 CSU System: The California State University System.
-For example CSU San Bernardino, San Diego, Cal Poly Pomona.
+For example: CSU San Bernardino, San Diego, Cal Poly Pomona.